IntelPython/dpctl/docs/doc_sources/beginners_guides/installation.rst

 Running the Python Tests
 ------------------------

-You can execute Python test suite of :py:mod:`dpctl` as follow:
+You can execute Python test suite of :py:mod:`dpctl` with:

 .. code-block:: bash